Why long-running German crime series “Tatort” is a great way to learn German; and a great way to learn about Germany – and Austria and Switzerland.

 Trailer for episode 1,001 “Es lebe der Tod” (Long live death) on 20.11.16

-The German police procedural Tatort has been running since 1970.
+The German police procedural Tatort has been running since 1970, and has just celebrated its 50th birthday.
 Every Sunday evening at 20.15, a 90-minute episode is aired in Germany, Austria and Switzerland.
 The series enjoys cult status partly because of its longevity, and the way the long format allows plenty of psychological background.
 But it’s also because the series is made by different German (and Swiss and Austrian) regional stations, each with distinctive and occasionally overlapping groups of detectives.
 Result: immense variety and numerous different quirky teams of detectives with regional characteristics.
 Some episodes are funny; others, dead serious.

 Whenever I’m living in a German-speaking country I try to tune in to Tatort at 2015 on a Sunday evening: